salrashid123/docker_daemon_tpm/README.md

-# Docker daemon mTLS with TPM based service accounts
+# Docker daemon mTLS with Trusted Platform Module

 Fork of docker upstream that uses a client certificate sealed into a [Trusted Platform Module (TPM)](https://en.wikipedia.org/wiki/Trusted_Platform_Module) for mTLS connections to a private docker registry.